 - Challenges related to time management.
-Many people with ADHD find that they lose track of time easily.
+Many people with ADHD struggle with time management as they find that they lose track of time easily.
 This can be even more prevalent when hyperfocus occurs.

 However, there are also benefits, and learning to harness these benefits can be powerful for a person with ADHD.